Category: Thinking

 Origin: Socrates (c.
 400 BCE) / John Dewey (1910)

-Also known as: Analytical Thinking, Reflective Thinking, Logical Reasoning
+Also known as: Critical Reasoning, Reflective Thinking, Logical Analysis

-Quick Answer — Critical Thinking is the disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and evaluating information to reach an objective conclusion.
-It originated from Socratic questioning and was formalized by modern educators like John Dewey.
-The key insight: by questioning assumptions and identifying biases, you can make more rational decisions and avoid being misled by flawed information.
+Quick Answer — Critical Thinking is a self-regulated process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and evaluating information to reach an objective conclusion.
+Its roots trace to Socratic questioning, and it was formally established by educator John Dewey.
+The key insight: by questioning assumptions and identifying biases, we can make more rational decisions and avoid being misled by false information.

 What is Critical Thinking?